-- 1. Members will have the option of enrolling in a High Deductible Health Plan with annual deductible of \$2500/5,000 then 100% as an alternative, effective January 1, 2017. - 2.
+- 1. Members will have the option of enrolling in a High Deductible Health Plan (HDHP)as set forth on the District's website.
+The HDHP is subject to change annually consistent with IRS regulations. - 2.
 Enrollees in health insurance shall be provided a retail drug card.
 Effective January 1, 2017, generic drugs will have a \$5 co-pay, Formulary drugs an \$20 co-pay and Non-formulary drugs a \$35 co-pay.
 Where a generic is available, the employee or dependent must select the generic prescription or pay, in addition to the co-pays, the full cost difference between the cost of the generic and the cost of the name brand prescription unless the attending physician, in writing, documents that filling the prescription with the name brand drug is a medical necessity and specifies the medical conditions producing the necessity.
 Mail order prescriptions are available at a 90 day supply at a co-pay of \$5 for generic, \$20 for Formulary and \$35 for Non-formulary for each prescription, subject to the same generic mandate as set forth above.
 Formulary lists for different prescription carriers may change yearly (Jan.-Jan.) and formulary lists with the current carrier are not precedent-setting.
 Formulary drug lists (sometimes called performance drug lists) are available on the prescription provider's website.